AustinLaurin/C-minus/README.md

 ```
 return thisFun(y);
 ```
-> for type `int` functions can be recursively called or any previously defined funcitons
+> for type `int` functions can be recursively called or any previously defined functions

 ```
 return 4 - 3 / 4 * x + 1 - arrayOne[2] aboveFun(4, 5 - 2);